-REL 3083 Hebrew Wisdom Literature 3, Spring, Even An examination of Hebrew wisdom literature and its unique and significant technique of expression.
-Attention is given to a study and interpretation of selected examples in the Old contemporary application.
-Addresses the theme of Christian responsibility in today's world based on the premise that Biblical interpretation is not complete until the teachings of the Bible inform expression.
+REL 3083 Hebrew Wisdom Literature

+An examination of Hebrew wisdom literature and its unique and significant technique of expression.
 Attention is given to a study and interpretation of selected examples in the Old Testament.
 Prerequisite: REL 1013 with a grade of "C" or better.